MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Visual Studio**

 Visual Studio lets you easily add tests to the suite while making the changes to fix the bug, and quickly run the tests and code coverage to ensure all new cases get considered.
 Referencing the bug ID from your issue tracking system in your code where you write the test is a good way to connect regression tests to the corresponding issues.
-You can use Azure DevOps boards and test plans together with Visual Studio to associate tests, test cases, and issues, and track of all aspects of an issue and its corresponding tests.
+Prefer to use Azure DevOps boards and test plans together with Visual Studio:
+- to associate tests, test cases, and issues; and
+- to track of all aspects of an issue and its corresponding tests.

 For more information, see:
 - [Associate automated tests with test cases - Azure Test Plans](/azure/devops/test/associate-automated-test-with-test-case)
 - [Link work items to other objects - Azure DevOps](/azure/devops/organizations/notifications/add-links-to-work-items)